LuccaTambor/pizzeria-page/README.md

 # Pizzeria Page

-One page application built using REACT, emulating the page of a pizzeria, showing thei story, products and information
+One page application built using REACT, emulating the page of a pizzeria, showing their story, products and information.

 ## :computer: Language and Tech used
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)